 Congress enacted the Children’s Television Act (CTA) in 1990.
 The purpose of the CTA is to ensure certain guidelines are met for all programming targeted at children.
 The act was also meant to increase the amount of educational and informational programming geared for children.
 Under the CTA educational and informational programming is called Core Programming, which consists of programs that are at least 30 minutes in length, that are aired between the hours of 7:00 am and 10:00 pm, and that are a regularly scheduled weekly program.
 The FCC requires that stations “provide parents and consumers with advance information about core programs being aired, define the type of programs that qualify as core programs, and air at least three hours per week of core educational programming.”
 Core Programming is labeled E/I for educational and informational.

-Just like movies have ratings, television programming also has a rating system.
-In fact, all programming except for news and sports receive a rating.
-At the beginning of a program the rating appears in the upper left-hand corner of your television screen.
+At the beginning of a program, the rating appears in the upper left-hand corner of your television screen.
 You can also check the rating of a program by pressing the “Info” button with your PVR or digital set top box.
 The rating appears in the upper right-hand corner of the information bar.
 The ratings are a black box with two to three lines of letters.
 The first line is always “TV” for TV ratings.
 The second line indicates the appropriate audience age for viewing the programming.
 The third line, if it exists, is a content label.
 The chart below lists and explains all of the possible ratings and content labels.

 Broadcast networks and cable television networks rate programs by episode.
 So it is possible for programs to have different ratings from week to week.
 Movies that have been modified for television broadcast receive a TV rating based on their edited content.
 However, uncut movies on premium channels do not receive a TV rating because they carry their standard Motion Picture Association of America (MPAA) rating.